Do I Have to Reaffirm my Mortgage to Keep my House in Chapter 7?

 Where a debtor is in debt and needs to file Chapter 7, it does not make practical sense to reaffirm a mortgage liability in the hundreds of thousands of dollars, especially when it is unlikely that the mortgage lender will foreclose if it is receiving payments.
 Then, if a debtor faces financial difficulty again, s/he can just walk away from the house and allow the bank to foreclose without having to worry about personal liability.

-If you live in Atlanta and are thinking about filing Chapter 7 and have questions about keeping your home in bankruptcy, call the Law Offices of Charles Clapp at 404.585.0040 for more information.
+If you live in Atlanta and are thinking about filing Chapter 7 and have questions such as “Can I keep my house in a Chapter 7 bankruptcy?” or other concerns about keeping your home in bankruptcy, call the Law Offices of Charles Clapp at 404.585.0040 for more information.

 Charles is absolutely a brilliant attorney!
 He is a critical thinker and determined problem solver.
 He is very accessible, even via text.
 If he is in court, his ability to multi-task, you can feel safe and secure in knowing he is handling any issues or concerns.
 I entrust him with my future, he is a uniquely talented attorney who always challenges himself to achieve the absolute best outcome for his clients.